tornikegomareli/Swiftlings/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Any kind of Contributions are welcome!
+Please feel free to submit a Pull Request or Issues or better execises!

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Inspired by the [Rustlings](https://github.com/rust-lang/rustlings) project
-- Thanks to everyone who has contributed to this project